mahinuralam/mahinuralam/README.md

 ### Hi there, 👋 I'm Md.
 Mahinur Alam
-###  I Love to solve coding challenges and a passionate coder enjoys experimenting with new technologies.
+###  I Love to solve coding challenges and a passionate learner always enjoy learning/experimenting with new technologies.

-- 🔭 I’m currently doing competitive programming and learning algorithms and data strucures.
+- 👨‍🔬 I’m currently working a Software Engineer.
-- 🌱 Along with that, I'm learning new technologies and working on my personal projects.
+- 🔭 Actively learning new technologies and working on my personal projects.
+- 🌱 Along side that one, practising Competitive Programming and learning algorithms and data strucures.
 - 🥅 2023 Goals: I want to improve my skills as a software engineer.
 - ⚡ Fun fact: I love to play E-Sports.